 Sexy, sultry, singing ladies with legs as long as US-1.
 These are the things dreams are made of.

 The beautiful songbirds of Kayvette Records, Brandye were a three woman group who recorded at least one single for T.K.
 Disco (“Rhythm of Love,” b/w “Curiosity”), and an album called Crossover To Brandye for the aforementioned label.

 Their real names are Cynthia Douglas, Donna Davis and Pamela Vincent.

 According to Discogs, “Brandye were best known as backing vocalists for Millie Jackson (“A Moment’s Pleasure”), James Brown (“Too Funky In Here”) and Dennis Coffey (“Our Love Goes On”).
 And they often worked on Brad Shapiro productions.”

-Their beautiful voices, smooth harmonics, and Caribbean inflected guitars over cruise ship style string arrangements complement the story song telling of woeful tales of love and heartache.
-Replete with funky horns, and heavy bass breakdowns, Brandye are characteristic high stylists of the Miami Sound developed by Henry Stone.
+Their beautiful voices, smooth harmonics, and Caribbean inflected guitars over cruise ship style string arrangements complement the story songs of love, lust, and heartache.
+Replete with funky horns, and heavy bass breakdowns, Brandye are high stylists of the Miami Sound developed over thousands of releases by Henry Stone’s many record labels.